 We all are guilty of playing host to uneaten summer snacks and expired foodstuff.
-And, with all the barbecuing, even your condiments might need some refreshing or replacing.
+And, with all the barbecuing, picnics and pool parties, even your condiments might need some refreshing or replacing.

-I use this handy guide to clean my refrigerator and freezer in under 30 minutes.
+Take time too to give your refrigerator (and freezer) a deep clean.
+Need help getting started?
+Use this handy guide to help you clean your refrigerator and freezer in under 30 minutes.

 Need more great cleaning and storage ideas?
 Be sure to check out Wisconsin Homemaker’s Housekeeping Section.